Skip to content

 Applying Retinol while breastfeeding

-Applying Retinol while breastfeeding/nursing is a serious mindless decision.
-It is unsure how much retinol is passed through the milk to your child but it’s simply not worth the risk.
+To use Retinol while breastfeeding is a serious careless decision.
+However, this is unsure how much retinol is passed through the skin to breast milk from the topical application but it’s simply not worth the risk as vitamin A can be toxic for the infant and most physicians will not recommend retinol while breastfeeding.

 When should you stop using Retinol?

-In my opinion, stop using any kind of retinoid 1 month before you try to get pregnant.
+In my opinion, stop using any kind of retinoid 1 month before you try to get pregnant for the utmost safety.

 As soon as you are 100% done with nursing the baby, you can start with all your retinol products again.
 It might actually help you with any hormonally induced acne or pigmentation.

-Are there any safe alternatives to Retinol in pregnancy?
+Are there any safe Retinol alternatives in breastfeeding and pregnancy?

 YES!
-There are some really effective & safe skincare products for your skin in pregnancy or in general.
-Starting off with
+There are some really effective and safe skincare products for your skin during pregnancy or in general.
+Starting off with:

-1. Bakuchiol- It is called ‘plant extract retinol’.
-Very safe for sensitive skin-type also.
-He’s a new kid on the block whose properties are almost the same as retinol.
-It gently incorporates all the anti-aging benefits to the skin & helps with the skin’s firmness without any kind of harm to you or the baby.
-How is it safe- Bakuchiol is an antioxidant derived from the seeds & leaves of the Corylifolia plant.
+1. Bakuchiol- It is called “plant extract retinol” or “vegan retinol”.
+It is very safe for sensitive skin-type also.
+Bakuchiol is a new kid on the block whose properties are almost the same as retinol but it gently incorporates all the anti-aging benefits to the skin and helps with the skin’s firmness without any kind of harm to you or the baby.
+How is it safe- Bakuchiol is an antioxidant derived from the seeds and leaves of the Corylifolia plant.

-4. Niacinamide– It is a form of vitamin B3 which is another safe option in pregnancy for topical use.
-It builds a protein called Keratin which helps to smooth skin & gives a youthful glow to the skin.
-Niacinamide is also a very soothing ingredient, in general, to calm any sort of inflammation & takes good care of hyperpigmentation.
+4. Niacinamide– It is a form of vitamin B3 which is another safe option in pregnancy for topical use and is one of the most popular ones too.
+Niacinamide builds a protein called Keratin which helps to smooth skin and gives a youthful glow to the skin.
+Niacinamide is also a very soothing ingredient, in general, to calm any sort of inflammation and it helps with hyperpigmentation as well.
 There has been no research proving any problems with this ingredient.

-5. Glycolic Acid/Lactic Acid – Both AHAs are safe during pregnancy.
-Keep the concentration 7% & below.
-They are great exfoliators & they speed the turnover of skin cells, getting rid of that dull dry skin and making the skin very bright & fresh.
+5. Glycolic Acid/Lactic Acid – Both Glycolic acid and Lactic acid are AHAs and are safe during pregnancy.
+Keep the concentration below 7%.
+They are great exfoliators and they speed the turnover rate of skin cells, getting rid of that dull and dry skin, making the skin bright and glowing.

-6. Hyaluronic Acid – The gentlest & calming ingredient of all.
-Doesn’t clash with any other ingredient & is very safe during pregnancy or nursing.
-It even calms dry & irritated skin.
-Gives your skin a plump dewy glow & keeps it hydrated.
-Layer it with a nice moisturizer & you’re set.
+6. Hyaluronic Acid – HA is the gentlest and most calming ingredient of all.
+Doesn’t clash with any other ingredient and is very safe during pregnancy or nursing.
+It even calms dry and irritated skin.
+A few drops of hyaluronic acid give your skin an instant plump dew and keep the skin hydrated and glowing for hours.
+Layer hyaluronic acid with a nice moisturizer and you’re set.

 8. Kojic Acid – Kojic acid is a natural skin-lightening ingredient derived from a species of fungi.
-It reduces melanin production & treats melasma, photo-aging, acne lesions & pigmentation issues.
+It reduces melanin production and treats melasma, photo-aging, acne lesions, and pigmentation issues.
 It can make skin sensitive to UV rays so wear sunblock when stepping outside.

-9. Mineral/Physical Sunscreen – They contain zinc oxide or titanium dioxide which are completely safe for pregnant women.
-Mineral Sunscreens don’t absorb UV radiation but rather form a physical barrier against them with the mineral ingredients zinc oxide & titanium dioxide.
+9. Mineral/Physical Sunscreen They contain zinc oxide or titanium dioxide which are completely safe for pregnant women.
+Mineral Sunscreens don’t absorb UVB radiation but rather form a physical barrier against them with the mineral ingredients zinc oxide and titanium dioxide.
+Mineral sunscreens are a must in your skincare routine.

-What other skincare products/ingredients to avoid in pregnancy or breastfeeding?
+What other skincare ingredients to avoid in pregnancy and breastfeeding?

 1. All Retinoids